starkdmi/whats_json/README.md

 Type is lowercased - `image`, `video`, `audio`, `gif`, `sticker`, `file`.

 ### Location
-Location message has two formats depending on which service is used, *Google Maps* or *Foursquare*.<br/>
+Location message has two formats depending on which service is used, *Google Maps* or *Foursquare*.

 **iOS**
 ```Text